 When you're ready to drop it off:

-- Double-check that the lid is on tight.
+- Double-check the lid is tight.

 - Drive it straight to the disposal site.